From Zero to Hero: Harnessing Transformers for Biomedical Named Entity Recognition in Zero- and Few-shot Contexts: Materials and Methods

-Considering the fact that our focus was on recognizing biomedical named entities, we wanted to include a broad range of different biomedical subdomains (drugs, diseases, chemical compounds, etc.).
-We also included some sub-classes of previously gathered classes (for example, \textit{Specific Disease} for \textit{Disease}, \textit{Protein type} for \textit{Protein}), which will be used to explore the model's transfer learning behavior from more generic to specific classes and vice versa.
+Given our emphasis on recognizing biomedical named entities, we aimed to encompass a wide spectrum of biomedical subdomains, including drugs, diseases, and chemical compounds, among others.
+Additionally, we incorporated sub-classes of previously collected classes (e.g., \textit{Specific Disease} for \textit{Disease}, \textit{Protein Type} for \textit{Protein}), enabling exploration of the model's transfer learning behavior from generic to specific classes and vice versa.

+In each corpus, all named entities were annotated at the document level, specifically for the classes relevant to the initial purpose of that corpus.
+Before integrating the corpora, we performed several preprocessing steps to unify them into a single format.

-We merged all six datasets into one.
-In doing so, we also matched same classes in previously different datasets (e.g. \textit{Cell Line} was present in both BioRED and JNLPBA corpus).
+Firstly, documents were split into sentences which were originally labeled for all the named entity classes contained in the specific corpus.
+Then we performed data transformation, which is described in detail in Section \ref{DataTransform}.
+After preprocessing, we merged all six datasets into a single dataset, matching identical classes across previously different datasets (e.g., the \textit{Cell Line} class was present in both the BioRED and JNLPBA corpora).

-The dataset was split into training (85\%), validation (5\%) and test (10\%) sets in a way that each named entity class has the same percentage representation in all dataset parts.
+The dataset was subsequently partitioned into training (85\%), validation (5\%), and test (10\%) subsets.
+These subsets were balanced based on named entity class representation and the count of empty label vectors (without any named entities) versus non-empty label vectors (containing at least one named entity).